aeyobd/dwarfs/thesis/introduction.md

 # Cosmological context

-We only understand a tiny fraction of the composition of the universe.
+We only understand a tiny fraction of the universe's composition.
 The leading theory of cosmology, $\Lambda$CDM (cold dark matter), posits that the universe is composed of about 68% dark energy ($\Lambda$), 27% dark matter (DM), and 5% regular baryons[^baryons]  [@planckcollaboration+2020].
 While the composition of dark matter and dark energy remains elusive, we know their general properties.
 Dark energy causes the acceleration of the expansion of the universe on large scales.
 We do not discuss dark energy here—it does not substantially affect the local group today.
 Dark matter, instead, makes up the vast majority of mass in galaxies.
 Typically, galaxies have baryonic to dark matter ratios of between 1:5 to beyond 1:1000 for faint dwarf galaxies.
 In $\Lambda$CMD, dark matter is assumed to only interact gravitationally, passing through matter without effect (transparent to light, or *dark*).
 Dark matter is also *cold*, i.e. typical velocities much smaller than the speed of light in the early universe.
 Implications of dark matter properties range from cosmological structural formation, galaxy structure, and galaxy interactions.

 [^baryons]: Astronomers like to change definitions of words. *Baryons* here means baryons+leptons, i.e. any standard model massive fermion.
 The photon energy density is negligible today